Welcome, I’m Sophie,

 Sessions

-When we meet, we can decide together whether you would like to work in a fixed number of sessions (a minimum of 6), or open-endedly.
+When we meet, we can decide together whether you would like to work in a fixed number of sessions (typically a minimum of 12), or open-endedly.

 Fees